Laziness, Late Bloomer, or Learning Disability?

-As parents, this question churns around in our mind over and over again as we watch our children interact with others, work at their addition and multiplication facts, and attempt to sound out words in their favourite books.
+As parents, this question churns around in our mind over and over again.
+As we watch our child interact with others, work at their addition and multiplication facts, and attempt to sound out words in their favourite books.
 And so you wonder, “Why is this so hard for them?”

 Is my child just lazy?